Esra2-Abdelltif/checkout_payment_integration/README.md

 # checkout Payment integration

-I show how to build a seamless checkout experience on mobile and web using Stripe and PayPal.
+I show how to build a seamless checkout experience on mobile and web using Stripe , PayMob and PayPal.

 ### ⚡  Flutter Stripe Payment